 The Vikingsholm Visitor Center, located at the bottom of the Vikingsholm trail, contains a wonderful history collection of all things Emerald Bay and Vikingsholm.
 Open seasonally, the friendly staff will answer your questions and help you plan a perfect day in the park.
 The Visitor Center also serves as the park store where you will find a variety of books, maps and gifts to enhance your park experience.
 Tickets for the Vikingsholm Tour can be purchased here on a first come, first serve basis.

 There are incredible hiking trails in and around Emerald Bay State Park.
 Below are two popular hikes.
-For a more information on hiking trails, please see map below, or call the Vikingsholm Visitor Center at 530.
-541.6498.
-The Visitor Center is open from Memorial Day weekend through Labor Day weekend.
+The Visitor Center is open from Memorial Day weekend through September 30.

 Eagle Falls / Eagle Lake Hike